cimryan/teslausb/headless-scripts/Readme.md

 1. Cache the remount packages?
 Might mess with first boot like `rsyslog`
 1. Any other steps to move into the base image?
 1. Aspirational TODO: Remove more packages and set services to stopped to make the boot process faster?
+1. NOTE: I moved all script downloads and variable creation to the initial setup.
+At this point, I'm designing it to pull the setup scripts dynamically, since development is still ongoing.
+If/when we reach a good frozen state, we can generate an image that is ready to run.
+I think it'll also be pretty tricky to do some of the remounting and creating the backing files etc. on the image creation side.
+Open to suggestions/contributions there though!
+At the very least we could bake in stable first stage headlessBuild scripts for Mac/Linux/Windows.

 #### Modifications to pi-gen builder from master